aneeshdurg/CameraTheremin/README.md

 https://aneeshdurg.github.io/CameraTheremin

 To use first press start theremin.
+There are two ways to detect the motion for the theremin.

+1)Thresholding method:

-then press thresh+ until you can clearly see your sillouette
+	1 - then press thresh+ until you can clearly see your sillouette

-Then use xs/xe/ys/ye to crop the image to the region in which you want to move your hand
+	2 - Then use xs/xe/ys/ye to crop the image to the region in which you want to move your hand

-While holding your hand away from the camera, press set min to set the position for low frequencies
+	3 - While holding your hand away from the camera, press set min to set the position for low frequencies

-While holding your hand close to the camera, press set max to set the position for high frequencies
+	4 - While holding your hand close to the camera, press set max to set the position for high frequencies

+2)Binary background subtractor

+	1 - press binsub to start the binary background subtractor

+	2 - Use st+ and st- to change the threshold value for the subtractor

+	3 - See steps 2-4 for the thresholding method

-Press calibrate to display the original webcam input and enjoy the sounds!
+Press calibrate to access the settings panel again.
+This allows you to clear the max/min values, recrop the image, etc...

-(there are other settings which can improve the detection, use them as needed)

-#Python/openCV
+#Python/openCV+pyo
 Requires OpenCV, pyo

 -Try to not be in the camera's field of view when it start's detection, although it shouldn't be a problem unless your hand is in the range actually used by the camera